drivendataorg/cloud-cover-runtime/README.md

 1. Fork this repository,
 2. Edit the [conda](https://docs.conda.io/en/latest/) environment YAML files, `runtime/environment-cpu.yml` and `runtime/environment-gpu.yml`.
 There are two ways to add a requirement:
  - Add an entry to the `dependencies` section.
 This installs from a conda channel using `conda install`.
 Conda performs robust dependency resolution with other packages in the `dependencies` section, so we can avoid package version conflicts.
  - Add an entry to the `pip` section.
-This installs from PyPI using `pip, and is an option for packages that are not available in a conda channel.
+This installs from PyPI using `pip`, and is an option for packages that are not available in a conda channel.

 For both methods, be sure to include the exact version pin, e.g., `numpy==1.20.3`, so that we can be sure that all environments use the exact same package versions.